ConvertAPI/convertapi-library-python/README.md

 ### File conversion

-Example to convert file to PDF.
-All supported formats and options can be found [here](https://www.convertapi.com).
+Convert a file to PDF example.
+All supported file formats and options can be found [here](https://www.convertapi.com).

 ```python